SystemsApproach/private5g/software/smallcell.rst

 Once the SD-Core is up and running, we are ready to bring up the external gNodeB.
 The details of how to do this depend on the small cell you are using, but we identify the main issues you need to address.
-For examples of small cells commonly used with Aether, we recommend the two SERCOMM devices from the ONF MarketPlace:
+For example 4G and 5G small cells commonly used with Aether, we recommend the two SERCOMM devices on the ONF MarketPlace:

 .. _reading_sercomm:
 .. admonition:: Further Reading